 Network

-LAN network monitoring is not implemented yet in XorMon NG, we expect its support later in 2024.
+SAN network monitoring through Brocade Network Advisor is not implemented yet in XorMon NG, we expect its support later in 2024.

 So far you might use STOR2RRD for its monitoring.